 A good surgical practice is more than just the services from the doctor.
 The practice should be staffed with competent, top-notch staff members to facilitate meeting all the needs of their patients.
 A warm, friendly staff member should greet you as you arrive at the office.
 You should feel more like a “guest” than a patient.

-If you did not fill out medical forms prior to your visit, you will be given some to complete.
-In addition, X-ray films may need to be taken before you consult with the doctor.
+If you did not fill out medical forms prior to your visit, you will be asked to complete them at your consultation.
+In addition, X-ray films may need to be taken before you consult with one of our periodontists.
 The staff may review your medical history and ask questions regarding your visit.
 Then it will be time to meet with the doctor.

 The interview with the doctor should be relaxed and informative.
 He or she will review your medical history and ask questions pertinent to your desires.
 He or she should use nonmedical terms when discussing treatment options as well as visual aids either in book or video form to help clarify exactly what is involved with the treatment.
 The doctor should answer with patience and frankness any questions you have.
 Not only does the doctor need to determine if you are a good candidate for treatment, but you, too, should determine if it is the right thing for you.